 Beaumont Hospital, one of the biggest in the State, is also under pressure as a result of Covid-19, he added.

-Mr Reid cautioned that the overall trend in numbers remained upwards.
+However, he cautioned that this was a “blip” and the overall trend in numbers remains upwards.

 He said all hospitals across the State are “under pressure but managing - the main concern is looking ahead to the coming weeks”.